 A high or prominent maxillary frenum in children, although a common finding, is often a concern, especially when associated with a diastema.
-A comparison of attached frena with and without diastemas found no correlation between the height of the frenum attachment and diastema presence and width.42 Recent trends justify significantly fewer
+A comparison of attached frena with and without diastemas found no correlation between the height of the frenum attachment and diastema presence and width.42 Recent trends justify significantly fewer frenectomies.43 Treatment is necessary only when the attachment exerts a traumatic force on the gingiva or it causes a diastema to remain after eruption of the permanent canines.43

-Treatment should be delayed until the permanent incisors and cuspids have erupted and the diastema has had an opportunity to close naturally.
-In an older child, if a frenum is present and the papilla blanches when the upper lip is pulled, removal can be indicated.
-Again, the frenectomy should be performed only after orthodontic treatment is completed and the diastema is closed as much as possible.
+Treatment should be delayed until the permanent incisors and cuspids have erupted and the diastema has had an opportunity to close naturally.43 In an older child, if a frenum is present and the papilla blanches when the upper lip is pulled, removal can be indicated.44 Again, the frenectomy should be performed only after orthodontic treatment is completed and the diastema is closed as much as possible.
 When indicated, a maxillary frenectomy is a fairly simple procedure and can be performed in the office setting.